Events

 AI Governance Series

 The AI Governance Series, an initiative of the Tech Institute’s Global TechNet Working Group and the Yale Information Society Project, is an event series that convenes academics, activists, policymakers, and industry leaders to speak on and debate issues of technology law and digital governance globally.
-Since its launch in April 2021, the AI Governance Series has hosted more than a dozen events, featuring U.S. Trade Representative Katherine Tai, Austrian privacy activist Max Schrems, U.S. Senator Ron Wyden, Taiwan’s Minister of Digital Affairs Audrey Tang, and Justice Ricardo Cueva of Brazil’s Superior Court of Justice.
-The AI Governance Series hosted its most recent event, featuring Jason Kwon, Chief Strategy Officer of OpenAI, on February 15, 2024.
+Since its launch in April 2021, the AI Governance Series has hosted more than a dozen events, featuring U.S. Trade Representative Katherine Tai, Austrian privacy activist Max Schrems, U.S. Senator Ron Wyden, Taiwan’s Minister of Digital Affairs Audrey Tang, OpenAI executive Jason Kwon, and Justice Ricardo Cueva of Brazil’s Superior Court of Justice.
+The AI Governance Series hosted its most recent event, featuring European Parliament Member Brando Benifei, on July 9, 2024.

 Government AI Hire, Use, Buy (HUB) Roundtable Series

 In 2024, the Tech Institute is joining forces with the Georgetown University Beeck Center for Social Impact and Innovation and the Georgetown University Center for Security and Emerging Technology to host a series of invite-only roundtables examining the government’s use of artificial intelligence.
-These roundtables will bring together officials across government, civil society, academia, and the private sector to examine the U.S. government’s role as an employer of AI talent, a user of AI systems, and buyer of AI systems.
+These roundtables bring together officials across government, civil society, academia, and the private sector to examine the U.S. government’s role as an employer of AI talent, a user of AI systems, and buyer of AI systems.
 The initiative is funded by a generous grant from the Rockefeller Foundation.

 After each roundtable, high-level takeaways will be made public.
 The series will conclude with a final roundtable to synthesize conclusions from earlier events and provide final, actionable policy recommendations for the policy community.
 Results of this concluding roundtable will feature in a final public webinar.

-Read more about the roundtable series here.
+Read more about the roundtable series.

 Summit on Emerging Technology Policy at Georgetown Law

 In September 2023, the Tech Institute presented its inaugural Summit on Emerging Technology Policy.
 Artificial intelligence, perhaps the most significant emerging technology of our time, was a point of discussion through every stage of the Summit, including the AI-focused panel discussion “Getting Serious About AI.”
 The panel, moderated by John Heflin (L’21) (Alston & Bird), featured Professor Amanda Levendowski (Georgetown Law), Lisa H. Macpherson (Public Knowledge), Sean Perryman (Uber), Professor Neel Sukhatme (Georgetown Law), and Miriam Vogel (L’01) (EqualAI; Chair, National AI Advisory Committee; Chair, Georgetown Law Alumni Board).
-Learn more about the Summit here.
+Learn more about the Summit.

-Tech Foundations for Congressional Staff
+Tech Foundations for Government Staff

-Tech Foundations for Congressional Staff, a multi-day program for federal agency and congressional staff during the summer recess, prepares policymakers to engage with timely tech policy issues.
+Tech Foundations for Government Staff, a multi-day program for federal agency and congressional staff during the summer recess, prepares policymakers to engage with timely tech policy issues.
 Lectures and panels cover how various technologies work, how they’re being deployed, the policy questions they raise, and how businesses, policymakers and civil society are addressing those questions in the real world.
-Tech Foundations 2023 featured multiple AI-centric presentations over the course of the event’s three days, including “The Rise of Generative AI,” “The Civil Rights and Liberties Side of AI and Data Privacy,” and “AI — What Now?”
-Read more about Tech Foundations for Congressional Staff here.
+Tech Foundations for Government Staff: Spotlight on AI took place during the August 2024 Congressional recess and featured three days of AI-centric programming on topics including social media algorithms, national security, intellectual property, election integrity, and U.S.-China competition.
+Read more about Tech Foundations for Government Staff.

 Academic Offerings